embassy-rs/embassy/embassy-executor/README.md

 Chip-specific executor platform implementations are maintained in their respective HALs:

 - `embassy-rp`: multicore support.
 Enabled with the `executor-interrupt` or `executor-thread` features.
 - `embassy-stm32`: automatic low-power sleep support.
-Enabled with the `low-power` feature.
+Enabled with the `executor-interrupt` or `executor-thread` features.
 - `embassy-mcxa`: automatic low-power sleep support.
 Enabled with the `executor-platform` feature.
 - `esp-rtos`: ESP32 RTOS support, multicore support.
 Enabled with the `embassy` feature.